 9. Use to break up hard soil

-Plant comfrey in areas that have poor soil, the plant has amazing roots that go down 8 feet or more.
-They will not only break up the compacted soil but also give the soil a need boost of N-P-K. Read this article in Permaculture News for an amazing study about the benefits of applying comfrey plant to the soil in troubled areas of your property.
+Plant this plant in areas that have poor soil, the plant has amazing roots that go down 8 feet or more.
+They will not only break up the compacted soil but also give the soil a needed boost of N-P-K. Read this article in Permaculture News for an amazing study about the benefits of applying comfrey plant to the soil in troubled areas of your property.

 Try one of these 9 Ways to make topsoil organically.
 Comfrey is a key player.